Germ Cell Tumor - Childhood: Diagnosis

 How germ cell tumors are diagnosed

-There are many tests used for diagnosing a germ cell tumor.
+There are different tests used for diagnosing a germ cell tumor.
 Not all tests described here will be used for every child.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 • The type of tumor suspected